Beuc/renpy-ttk/README.md

 Run `tl2po` on "The Question" and import the `.po` translation file.

-With gettext - use it as [compendium](https://www.gnu.org/software/gettext/manual/html_node/Using-Compendia.html#Using-Compendia):
+With gettext: use it as [compendium](https://www.gnu.org/software/gettext/manual/html_node/Using-Compendia.html#Using-Compendia):

-- new:       `msgmerge -C the_question.po /dev/null yourgame.pot > yourgame.po`
+- new:       `msgmerge -C the_question.po /dev/null yourgame.pot > yourgame-lang.po`

-- update:    `msgmerge -C the_question.po --update yourgame.po yourgame.pot`
+- update:    `msgmerge -C the_question.po --update yourgame-lang.po yourgame.pot`

-- overwrite: `msgcat --use-first -o yourgame-updated.po the_question.po yourgame.po # + update as above`
+- overwrite: `msgcat --use-first -o yourgame-lang-updated.po the_question.po yourgame-lang.po # + update as above`

-With Poedit (ignores very short strings) - use it for Translation Memory:
+With Poedit: use it for Translation Memory:

 - Open `the_question.po`
 - Preferences > TM > Manage > Import Translation Files...
 - Open `yourgame.po`
 - Catalog > Pre-translate

+Note: Poedit ignores very short strings.

 ### Push your translation back to Ren'Py

-Compile your `.po` to `.mo`, and run `mo2tl`.
+Compile your `.po` to `.mo`.

+With gettext: `msgfmt yourgame-lang.po -o yourgame-lang.mo`

+With Poedit: done automatically on saving, or File > Compile to MO...

+Run `mo2tl`.
 This will inject the translations in your `tl/*.rpy` files.
+Be sure to select the right language.

-Note: `mot2tl` can compile to `.mo` for you if `msgfmt` is in the PATH.
+Note: `mot2tl` can compile to `.mo` for you if `msgfmt` is in the `PATH` (i.e. under GNU/Linux).

 ## Caveats